KTStephano/peaches-bot.docs/tutorials/tutorial03.markdown

 # Example 1: Ping User

 For the first example we will create a command called "hello" that takes a required user input argument.
 It responds by saying "Hello, @user!".
 To do this you can use the `/create-cmd` command again to bring up the editor.
-Once there, in the first bo we will add an argument of type `OptionUser` with name "user", description "User to ping", and required set to true.
+Once there, in the first box we will add an argument of type `OptionUser` with name "user", description "User to ping", and required set to true.

 ![ping](/peaches-bot.docs/assets/t03/ping.png)

 Notice that inside of CmdOption there are the `Type:`, `Required:`, `Name:` and `Description:` labels followed by their values.
 This is how to create new objects of a given type with the bot's scripting language.
+We are also using `printf` which stands for `print formatted`.
+It takes a format string as its first argument that can have various text placeholders such as {% raw %}`%d`{% endraw %} (decimal number) or {% raw %}`%s`{% endraw %} (string).

 Walking through the source code in the first text box: